 The incorrect preposition that is sometimes used in such sentences is of.
 Part of the reason for it is probably transfer from another language.
-In French, for example, (a) would have the equivalent of of instead of for (cf. raison d’être – “reason of being” – in the post 135.
+In French, for example, (a) would have the equivalent of of instead of for (cf. raison d’être – “reason of being” – in 135.
 French Influences on English Vocabulary).
 However, English pronunciation probably plays a part too, reinforcing the mother tongue influence.

 Now these two consonants are very similar – /v/ is just more “voiced” than /f/.
 As a result, they must be easily confusable, making it easy for someone expecting of after reason to think that that is what they heard and what they should always say.